The Immediate Help and Representation You Need After an Accident

 Based in Wilmington and serving all of southeastern North Carolina, our team of lawyers is committed to ensuring our clients receive the quality care they need.
 When clients contact our firm, we listen to their needs, examine all the details of the case, consider all the factors, and do everything we can to achieve maximum results.

-Moreover, when you contact David & Associates, Attorneys at Law, PLLC after an accident, we can provide rental car assistance, help you receive medical attention, and help you with your damaged vehicles — all free and all provided on the same day you reach out to us.
+Moreover, when you contact David & Associates after an accident, we can provide rental car assistance, help you receive medical attention, and help you with your damaged vehicles — all free and all provided on the same day you reach out to us.

 Don’t Let a Mistake Jeopardize Your Claim

 Filing an injury claim after a motor vehicle accident is a complex process.
 There are a number of mistakes and missteps individuals can make that will sabotage their chances of success.
 These potential mistakes, however, aren’t obvious.
 Rather, they are the result of an unfair system, one where insurance companies get to make the rules and injury victims must comply with them — even if they don’t know what those rules are in the first place.

 With more than 120 years of combined legal experience, the lawyers at David & Associates have seen many individuals falter in their efforts to obtain compensation after a serious injury.
 This is unfair — it is, simply put, not right — and we have dedicated our practice to helping injury victims receive the funds, and the justice, that they are owed.

 The insurance industry exists to provide financial aid to individuals when they most need it — when they’ve been injured, suffer an illness, or their home has been damaged or destroyed.
 Yet insurance companies are profit-driven and, as such, have an interest in paying out as little as possible.
 Indeed, especially in injury matters, they are creative in their efforts to under-compensate claimants.